 After progressing to two-stroke karts and international racing in 2023, Countryman moved into open-wheel racing in the North American-based USF Juniors, taking four top-10 finishes.
 Alongside this, she made a two-round appearance in the USF2000 Championship and participated in F1 ACADEMY in-season testing in Navarra.

-Dovetail her rookie season with a campaign in the USF2000 Championship, she’ll be going toe-to-toe with Jacquet and Lisa Billard in the battle of the rookies at ART.
+Dovetailing her rookie season with a campaign in the USF2000 Championship and a three-round appearance in the UAE4 Series, she’ll be going toe-to-toe with Jacquet and Lisa Billard in the battle of the rookies at ART.

 LISA BILLARD – GATORADE